 HVAC technicians are trained as air conditioner mechanics.
 They are taught to read blueprints and technical plans.
 They are also taught to repair or replace defective electrical equipment such as fuses and breakers.
 HVAC training includes pipe fitting, how to discover a gas leak, and how to add freon to an air conditioner unit.
 They are also taught to use nitrogen to find leaks and how to handle refrigerants safely.

-Find HVAC schools and certified programs in Alabama by putting your zip code in below:
+Find HVAC schools and certified programs in Alabama by putting your zip code in the box on this page.

 Licensure By Examination